dgroomes/dev-containers-playground/custom/README.md

     19:18:06 error Try using the --debug flag to see a more verbose output 19:18:06 fatal tunnel to container: run in container: ssh session: Process exited with status 130
     ```
-- [ ] Drop Nushell from the example.
+- [x] DONE Drop Nushell from the example.
 The Rust toolchain is enough for illustration and the extra Nushell steps are too much for the example.

 ## Reference